 Ask me why I love bamboo, and I’ll ask you to find a comfortable place to sit.
 Because this could take a while.
 But somewhere, high on the list of appealing attributes, I would mention bamboo’s superior ability to generate oxygen.
 And if you’re familiar with the process of photosynthesis, then you know that this is closely related to bamboo’s capacity to capture carbon.

-NOTE: This article first appeared in February 2022, most recently updated in May 2024.
+NOTE: This entry first appeared in February 2022, most recently updated in June 2026.

 Bamboo for Oxygen and Carbon Sequestration